studio-senkou/senkou-lentera-cendekia-be/README.md

-# Senkou Lentera Quiz API
+# Senkou Lentera Cendekia API

 An Educational platform designed to support online learning and teaching.
 Provided with comprehensive suite and tools for management courses, student engagement, and educational content delivery.